george0st/qgate-sln-mlrun/docs/redis.md

  - Update `qgate-sln-mlrun.env`, change setting for `QGATE_REDIS`
    - see `QGATE_REDIS = redis://localhost:6379`
  - Note
-   - Port is based on container see **6379**, you can use also different protocol see **rediss**, more informations see [Redis targes store](https://docs.mlrun.org/en/latest/data-prep/ingest-data-fs.html#redis-target-store)
+   - Port is based on container see **6379**, you can use also different protocol see **rediss**, more informations see [Redis targes store from MLRun](https://docs.mlrun.org/en/latest/data-prep/ingest-data-fs.html#redis-target-store)